mtm20176/add-coder-users/README.md

 # create-users-from-csv

-A Node script for [Coder](coder.com) admins to mass-add users to a Coder deployment
+A Node script for [Coder](coder.com) admins to mass-add users to a Coder deployment.

+_Note: This project is a demo and is not actively maintained.
+It can be used as a reference however, to start with the Coder API._

 # Create Users from CSV for Coder Enterprise